jaedusandoval/SOEN6011/README.md

 1. **Run the application**:

-* In IntelliJ IDEA, navigate to the Main class.
+* In IntelliJ IDEA, navigate to the com.powerfunction.Main class.
-* Right-click on the Main class and select Run 'Main.main()'.
+* Right-click on the com.powerfunction.Main class and select Run 'com.powerfunction.Main.main()'.

 2. **Use the GUI**: